cdli-gh/annodoc/index.md

 ### Multiple agents in a transaction

-When we have not only one obl, we use not use `conj` to link them together, but treat them as independent arguments.
+When we have not only one obl in different roles, we use not use `conj` to link them together, but treat them as independent arguments.
 E.g., in

 ~~~ conllu
 1	...	_	_	_	_	_	_	_	_